elixirV2/DailyExpense/README.md

 # DailyExpense
-WEB app which helps with calculating dayli expense
+WEB app which helps with calculating daily expense